Youth in Motion Collections & Curriculum

 Learn more about our Youth in Motion DVDs.

-Creating Home: Queer Identities, Families, and Spaces, the 2018 collection for Youth in Motion, is available now!
-Register to receive this DVD.
+Behind The Curtain: Todrick Hall, the 2019 collection for Youth in Motion, is available now!
+Register to receive this DVD for free.

 Previous collections available through Frameline Distribution for $25

 K-12 GSAs can purchase previous collections for greatly reduced price of $25 each.
 Click on the title below for more information on each film collection or email YouthInMotion@frameline.org for more info.
 Please note: these discounts are ONLY for K-12 institutions.